kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 Route objects define protocol-specific rules for mapping requests from a Gateway to Kubernetes Services.

-As of v1alpha2, there are four Route types defined in this repo, although it's expected that in the future implementations may create their own custom Route types.
+As of v1alpha2, the API defines four Route types, although it's expected that in the future implementations may create their own custom Route types.

 #### HTTPRoute
-HTTPRoute is for multiplexing HTTP or terminated HTTPS connections onto a single port or set of ports.
-It's intended for use in cases where you want to inspect the HTTP stream and use HTTP-level data for either routing or modification.
-(An example here is using HTTP Headers for routing, or modifying them in-flight).
+HTTPRoute is for multiplexing HTTP or terminated HTTPS connections.
+It's intended for use in cases where you want to inspect the HTTP stream and use HTTP-level data for either routing or modification, for example using HTTP Headers for routing, or modifying them in-flight.

 #### TLSRoute
-TLSRoute is for multiplexing TLS connections, discriminated via SNI, onto a single port or set or ports.
+TLSRoute is for multiplexing TLS connections, discriminated via SNI.
 It's intended for where you want to use the SNI as the main routing method, and are not interested in properties of the underlying connection (such as whether or not it is HTTP).

 #### TCPRoute and UDPRoute
 TCPRoute (and UDPRoute) are intended for use as a mapping between a single port or set of ports and a single backend.
 In this case, there is no discriminator you can use to choose different backends on the same port, so each TCPRoute really needs a different port on the listener (in general, anyway).
+You can still terminate TLS, and passthrough will work since the stream is passed through unchanged.

 #### Route summary table
 The "Routing Discriminator" column below refers to what information can be used to allow multiple Routes to share ports on the Listener.